 - making healthy food choices

 The book also contains useful tips and interesting activities for school children.
-It works as a guide book as well as an activity book that can be used in conjunction with the school curriculum.
+It works as a guidebook as well as an activity book that can be used in conjunction with the school curriculum.

-More than a100 representatives from central and state government, academia, school boards, voluntary organisations and corporates have joined hands to help build the capacities of schools across the country to help children in schools adopt SNF habits.
+More than a100 representatives from central and state government, academia, school boards, voluntary organizations, and corporates have joined hands to help build the capacities of schools across the country to help children in schools adopt SNF habits.
 A number of food businesses have also come forward to help with the SNF initiative.
 Kellogg’s has offered to print and distribute 10,000 Yellow Books.
 ITC has already launched an IVRS based quiz on safe and nutritious food in eight languages in India.
 GSK has adopted 1000 schools across four states to promote safe and nutritious food.
 Mondelez has adopted 40 schools in North Delhi.
 Emami, Tetra Pak, Marico have taken up activation programmes across 1000 schools.
 PepsiCo has reached out to colleges to support ‘SNF Fellows’ under this initiative.
 The Rotary Club will soon begin working with 75,000 schools across India to incorporate the Yellow Book into school curricula.

 FSSAI also launched a portal called the ‘School Engagement Platform’, which will provide online resource material.
 Schools have to just register here and all material will be made available to them so that they can undertake relevant activities for inculcating healthy food habits in children.
 The portal would also have an assessment framework to bring to notice ‘model schools’ that are pioneers in adopting the safe and nutritious school framework.

-Additionally, an engagement platform has also been launched which will help to facilitate connections and coordination between various organisations and individuals who would like to take up this initiative.
-Interested stakeholders including civil society NGOs, corporates, development partners, mobilization agencies, training partners or philanthropists who wish to participate can enrol their names on the website and look up suitable projects which they could use to support voluntary or CSR initiatives.
+Additionally, an engagement platform has also been launched which will help to facilitate connections and coordination between various organizations and individuals who would like to take up this initiative.
+Interested stakeholders including civil society NGOs, corporates, development partners, mobilization agencies, training partners or philanthropists who wish to participate can enroll their names on the website and look up suitable projects which they could use to support voluntary or CSR initiatives.

-At the launch of the ‘Yellow Book’ Mr. Ashish Bahuguna, Chairperson, FSSAI stated that the effort towards co-creating the culture of safe and wholesome food amongst schools with support of education machinery would go a long way in preparing children to become real change agents.
-He said that these efforts would centre on building a robust curriculum framework for easy adoption using digital solutions.
-These would also include enhancing capabilities of teachers through training mechanism and connecting them to like-minded stakeholders through a common platform.
+At the launch of the ‘Yellow Book’ Mr. Ashish Bahuguna, Chairperson, FSSAI stated that the effort towards co-creating the culture of safe and wholesome food amongst schools with the support of education machinery would go a long way in preparing children to become real change agents.
+He said that these efforts would center on building a robust curriculum framework for easy adoption using digital solutions.
+These would also include enhancing capabilities of teachers through training mechanism and connecting them with like-minded stakeholders through a common platform.
 The aim is to ensure that the knowledge of SNF reaches the target population so that all can together achieve the vision of safe and healthy schools in our country.